lethiess/piet/docs/PIET.md

     of the Direction Pointer.
 The edge can be disjoint.
 2. **Step: Determine transition position in the edge based on the Codel Choser state.** This is the position in the current codel block from which you "walk" to the next codel in direction of the Direction Pointer in the next step.
 3. **Step: Find and validate candidate**.
-Use the transition position of the previous step and enter the codel block candidate in direction of the Direction Pointer.
-If this position exceeds the image boundary, proceed which step 4.
+Determine the position of the codel in which you would enter the next codel block based on the transition position (step 2) and the Direction Pointer.
+If this position exceeds the image boundaries proceed with step 5.
-           If not pick the codel at this position and proceed as follows depending on the codels color.
+           If not, pick the codel at this position and proceed as follows depending on the codels color.
     - Color is not Black or white: Candiate is valid.
-    - Black: Codel in invalid, proceed to step 4.
+    - Black: Codel in invalid, proceed to step 5.
-    - White: This color is neutral so traverse along the direction of the direction pointer until you reach the border or a black codel (then proceed with step 4) or until you found a color different from black or white.
+    - White: This color is neutral so traverse along the direction of the direction pointer until you reach the border or a black codel (then proceed with step 5) or until you found a color different from black or white.
+4. **Step: Get next codel block**.
+Staring on the first codel of the new codel block (step 3) use region growing to determine the next codel block.
-4. **Step (optional):** If the candidate from the previous step was invalid toggle the Codel Chooser and proceed with step 1.
+5. **Step (optional):** If the candidate from the previous step was invalid toggle the Codel Chooser and proceed with step 1.
 If this fails again, rotate the Direction Pointer clockwise and go back to step 1.
 This procedure is repeated 8 times until all possible options have been tried - this triggers the termination of the interpreter.